retrobox/android/README.md

 Download our app on the Google Play Store !

----
+# Infos ❕

-This app is, at this time, only avaible in french.
+This app is, at this time, only available in french.
 We will add english support asap.

 Compatible with android-api 18 to 29.

 This app contains errors trackers, analytics & performance script, by using our app, you agree with the processing of this data.
-Lear more about privacy [here](https://retrobox.tech/privacy).
+Learn more about privacy [here](https://retrobox.tech/privacy).

-# Preview
+# Preview 📷

 Preview will be avaible when a release will be available on the store.

-# Build and environment needed
+# Build and environment needed 🔨

 ### Software preparation

- To build our app you will need to install JDK 1.8 (can be found [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)) and [Ruby](https://rubyinstaller.org/downloads/) installed on your computer.
+ To build our app you will need to install [JDK 1.8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) and [Ruby](https://rubyinstaller.org/downloads/) installed on your computer.
 This app can be build on windows and linux without issue (just remove sudo before all commands for windows).

 ### Setup